synxty/idea/brainstorm/types.md

 ### 2.1.
 Characteristics

-- **Appearance:** Electric type creatures are often adorned with glowing or sparking parts, and their bodies might feature elements like circuits or electric patterns.
+- **Appearance:** Electric type characters are often adorned with glowing or sparking parts, and their bodies might feature elements like circuits or electric patterns.
 - **Abilities:**
   - **Lightning Bolts:** Strike enemies with powerful bolts of electricity.
   - **Electric Fields:** Generate fields of static electricity that can harm or repel foes.